talkjs/talkjs-examples/c#/blazor_talkjs/README.md

 ## Prerequisites

-To run this tutorial, you will need:
+To run this tutorial project, you will need:

 - A [TalkJS account](https://talkjs.com/dashboard/login)
 - [Visual Studio 2022](https://visualstudio.microsoft.com/vs/community/) IDE with the `ASP.NET and Web Development` workload and `.NET 8 runtime` in Individual accounts tab selected while installing Visual Studio using Visual Studio installer.